StashaR/Getting-Cleaning-Data-Course-Project/Codebook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. mean(): Mean value AND std(): Standard deviation applied to the following set of signals:

+The acceleration signal (Acc) is in standard gravity units 'g'.
+The united for the angular velocity vector (Gyro) measured by the gyroscope for each window sample are radians/second.

 fBodyAcc-mean()-X
 fBodyAcc-mean()-Y